-As a result, when performing essentially adjudicative functions, administrative decision-makers, like judges, are generally precluded from ex parte fact-finding information that can be judicially noticed ...
+As a result, when performing essentially adjudicative functions, administrative decision-makers, like judges, are generally precluded from ex parte fact-finding ...

+The general rule proscribing ex parte evidence-gathering is qualified, however, to the extent that it is permissible for administrative adjudicators to make use of information that can be judicially noticed ...
 And because tribunals have often been established in order to provide more specialized decision-making, and sometimes to escape the adversarial procedural model of the courts, it may be that their members may take notice of a wider range of information than that within the narrowly-circumscribed scope of judicial notice.
 As well, of course, tribunal members may draw on their experience to assist them in assessing the evidence that they have heard, including their awareness of relevant published material that may suggest principles to guide them in the exercise of their discretion.